bodkan/smbe2021/README.md

 [![Binder](http://mybinder.org/badge.svg)](http://beta.mybinder.org/v2/gh/bodkan/smbe2021/main?urlpath=rstudio)

 In case the binder cloud instance appears to be starting very slowly, please be patient.
 The binder cloud server can sometimes take a minute to load up.

+We provide two examples:

+- `poster_example.R`: a short example from the poster
+- `longer_example.R`: a longer, more interesting example adapted from the [tutorial](https://bodkan.net/slendr/articles/tutorial.html) vignette

 ## Project website